Football boots with sock-like extension above the ankle level for added protection and support. the best high top fooball boots.

 - While the tongue is non-existent for the men’s version, it has a PureCut control fit collar which is elasticated and helps the foot slide in and out of the boot.
 A pull-tab on the heel is also available to slip into the boots with ease.

-- The inside of these football cleats features a synthetic leather liner that adds comfort when worn.
+- The inside of these firm ground football cleats features a synthetic leather liner that adds comfort when worn.

 - The soleplate utilizes the SprintFrame technology which was also used in the Adidas Ace 16 line.